compilit/ssimpl/docs/did.md

 # DID

-Decentralized IDentifier.
+Decentralised IDentifier.
 A DID is a globally unique identifier that is not controlled by a central authority.
-Unlike traditional identifiers (usernames, emails, etc.), a DID is linked to a cryptographic keypair, allowing users to prove ownership without relying on a centralized system.
+Unlike traditional identifiers (usernames, emails, etc.), a DID is linked to a cryptographic keypair, allowing users to prove ownership without relying on a centralised system.

 A DID follows this format: